Why Do My Brakes Keep Grinding?

 Servicing caliber hardware when installing new brakes can be a DIY fix.
 Carefully remove rust, dirt and debris from the caliper.
 Remove and clean all hardened steel parts (caliber slide pins) by soaking them in non-chlorinated brake cleaner (not degreaser) and use a plastic brush.
 Do not “break” the hardened finish by cleaning with a file or wire brush.

 Replace all brake mounting hardware (anti-rattle, spring clips and shims) when installing new pads.
 Lubricant the slide pins and caliper contact points with the appropriate high-temperature brake grease.
-(Before you start, check out these things to look out for when checking brakes.)

 - Overnight, a thin layer of rust can form on a rotor and cause a grinding noise.
 Also, a change in temperature can make brakes grind.
 Once brake pads and rotors heat up, this noise stops.
 However, rotor surfaces heavily corroded and pitted from sitting for weeks without being driven (especially in areas of high humidity), poor quality brake pads or accumulated mud and road salts can cause grinding while stopping.